 We make our coffee by brewing coffee grounds with hot water.
 In many cases, we simply scoop out the grounds or grind the coffee ourselves.
 However, have you ever considered the number of coffee beans to make coffee?
 How many coffee beans per cup are needed?

 You use about 55 coffee beans to make a standard 6-ounce (180ml) cup of coffee.
-However, the actual coffee beans used may change based on several factors.
-These are roasting, coffee variants, grind level, or brewing style.
+However, the actual number of coffee beans used may change based on several factors, including roasting, coffee variants, grind level, and brewing style.

 In this article, we explore how many coffee beans per cup are needed to make a cup of coffee.
-We also look into the factors that affect how many beans you need.
-Finally, we examine whether measuring coffee by beans is a good idea.
+We look into the factors that affect how many beans you need, break down numbers by brew method, and examine whether measuring coffee by beans is actually a good idea.

 How Many Coffee Beans Per Cup?